 Let’s find out.

-In the context of customer support, troubleshooting is simply the technique of identifying and solving customer problems.
-Typically, it involves the following steps:
+Troubleshooting is, in the context of customer support, simply the technique of identifying and solving customer problems.
+Typically, it involves the following:

 - Understanding the customer’s problem